Due to the nature of the woods, color may vary.

 Each needle weighs 0.3oz (9g) for an ultralight knitting experience.
 All needle bodies are made from dense hardwoods and nonporous aluminum and then finished to supersmooth surface.

-Featured in 3 stunning styles - Teak (Teak body with Ebony and Aluminum styling), Rosewood (Rosewood body with Ebony and Aluminum Styling), and Ebony (Ebony tips & end with Padauk body and Aluminum trim).
+Featured in 2 stunning styles - Teak (Teak body with Ebony and Aluminum styling), and Padauk (Ebony tips & end with Padauk body and Aluminum trim).